Shell Scripting - Automating the Command Line

 The Power of I/O Redirection and Piping

 The true power of the shell comes from connecting commands.
-In UNIX, every process has three default “streams” of data:
+Every shell program typically has three standard stream ports:

 Redirection